SSM11011/RL_in_SelfDrivingCars_SOC25/README.md

 Week 3: Implemented the RL algos from scratch <br/>
 Week 4: Studied the basics of vehicle dynamics and vehicular models like kinematic bicycle model, dynamic bicycle model, etc. <br/>
 Week 5: Implemented the kinematic bicycle model with PID controller <br/>
+Week 6: Implemented PPO algorithm using Stable-Baselines3 in highway_env